alban-read/modula-2/README.md

 The native compiler generates 32bit code; (for 386; 486; pentium or pentium-pro); the ansi C compiler; compiles to C and uses a system C compiler to create the exe file.

-Low memory usage: these are originally from the 1990s an era when powerful PC workstations had 16Mb of RAM.
+Low and controlled memory usage: these are originally from the 1990s an era when powerful PC workstations had 16Mb of RAM.

 I suspect on 64bit Windows 10; you might be able to get as much as 4GB ram per 32bit process; if you update the exe.